The Best Vegan Butter for Baking & More – Comprehensive Brand Guide

 When I first went vegan in late 2015, pickings were slim in the realm of plant-based butter.
 I believe only Earth Balance and Melt were on the scene at the time (at least at my local grocery stores), and I was never fully satisfied; I found the former to taste somewhat like vegetable oil in my finished baked goods, and the latter was difficult to find in stick form.

 An avid baker in my pre-vegan days, I yearned for a more convincing alternative.
 My heart would have skipped a bit had it known exactly how many options I would have in just a few years’ time.
-It struck me recently that I typically just purchase whichever vegan butter happens to be on sale, without considering exactly how much different brands vary.
+For a while, I just purchased whichever vegan butter happened to be on sale, without considering exactly how much different brands vary.

 Our Video Review